General Terms and Conditions of Sale of a2tec GmbH Hamburg

 (2) If we have delivered items in accordance with drawings, models, samples or other documents provided by the Buyer, the Buyer shall warrant that the industrial property rights of third parties are not infringed.
 If third parties prohibit us from manufacturing and supplying such items in particular by invoking property rights, we shall be entitled – without being obliged to examine the legal situation – to cease any further activity in this respect and to demand compensation in the event that the purchaser is at fault.
 The purchaser also undertakes to indemnify us immediately against all claims of third parties in connection therewith.

 3. to ensure a functioning business relationship, the data necessary for this are stored and processed.
-These are the generally publicly known address and contact details, websites, tax / commercial register numbers, and bank details for processing payments.
+These are generally publicly known address and contact details, websites, tax/commercial register numbers and bank details for processing payments.
 Furthermore, also names of contact persons with the corresponding personal contact data (phone, e-mail, etc.).
 All data is treated confidentially and is not passed on to third parties, with the exception of our tax advisors, auditors and the associated IT service provider DATEV for carrying out bookkeeping and accounting.
 The data is subject to a high data protection standard at the aforementioned partners and is secured in accordance with the statutory retention obligations.
 Our contractual partners undertake to comply with the statutory provisions on data protection and to store only the data that are absolutely necessary for the business transaction.

 J. Accessories, molds and tools